-- 2.2 Council note the latest position for the Council's Capital expenditure and funding for 2014/15. - 2.3 Council are requested to approve prudential borrowing of £0.134 million for works to reinstate and enhance Beach Chalets at Oddicombe Beach to be funded from future rental income and the resort services budget. - 2.4 Council are requested to approve additional prudential borrowing of £0.6 million for works on the Meadfoot Beach Chalets replacements to be funded from future rental income and the resort services budget. - 2.5 Council are requested to approve a loan for a capital purpose to TDA for £1.4 million to enable the TDA's acquisition and related works on sites at Kings Ash House. - 2.6 Council are requested to approve prudential borrowing of £2.0 million and allocate £0.350m from New Growth Points Grant towards the £6.5m Electronics & Photonics Innovation Centre at White Rock to be funded from future rental income - 2.7 Council are recommended to confirm that Department of Transport Structural Maintenance and Integrated Transport grant allocations announced for future years (2015/16 to 2020/21) are earmarked for Highways. - 2.8 Council are recommended to allocate £0.254m from New Growth Points Grant for the replacement of decking and joists on Princess Pier.
+- 2.2 That the latest position for the Council's Capital expenditure and funding for 2014/15 be noted. - 2.3 That prudential borrowing of £0.134 million for works to reinstate and enhance Beach Chalets at Oddicombe Beach to be funded from future rental income and the resort services budget be approved. - 2.4 That additional prudential borrowing of £0.6 million for works on the Meadfoot Beach Chalets replacements to be funded from future rental income and the resort services budget be approved. - 2.5 That a loan for a capital purpose to the Torbay Development Agency (TDA) for £1.4 million to enable the TDA's acquisition and related works on sites at Kings Ash House be approved. - 2.6 That prudential borrowing of £2.0 million and £0.350m from New Growth Points Grant towards the £6.5m Electronics and Photonics Innovation

+Centre at White Rock to be funded from future rental income be approved.

-- 2.9 Council are recommended to allocate £0.100m from New Growth Points Grant for remedial works to the Cliff face at Oddicombe and Goodrington beaches. - 2.10 Council are recommended to approve a loan of £50,000 to Torbay Coast and Countryside Trust to support the Green Heart appeal.
+- 2.7 That Department of Transport Structural Maintenance and Integrated Transport grant allocations announced for future years (2015/16 to 2020/21) be earmarked for Highways. - 2.8 That £0.254m from New Growth Points Grant be allocated for the replacement of decking and joists on Princess Pier. - 2.9 That £0.100m from New Growth Points Grant be allocated for remedial works to the Cliff face at Oddicombe and Goodrington beaches. - 2.10 That a loan of £50,000 to Torbay Coast and Countryside Trust to support the Green Heart appeal be approved.